espocrm/documentation/docs/administration/layout-manager.md

 The list of fields available in the Mass Update form.

-### Relationship Panels

-The list of relationship panels displayed on the detail view at the bottom.
-Panels can be re-ordered.
-It's possible to define the color of panel with the Style parameter.

 ### Side Panels

 Side panels for Detail, Edit, Detail Small, Edit Small forms.
 Provides an ability to hide or re-order panels list Activities, History, Tasks and others.
 Panels can be colorized by the Style parameter.
+You can define dynamic-logic conditions that will determine whether the panel is visible.

+Parameters are listed below.

+#### Style

+The color of the panel.

+#### Sticked

+The panel will be sticked to the previoud panel w/o a gap.

+#### Conditions making panel visible

+Dynamic-logic conditions that determine whether the panel is visible.

 ### Kanban